 These regulations may be cited as the Evidence (Witnesses’ and Interpreters’ Fees and Expenses) Regulations 1976 1.

-2. Interpretation
+2. Terms used in these regulations

 In these regulations unless the contrary intention appears —

-“expert witness” means a witness called to give opinion evidence because of his special skill, technical knowledge or professional qualifications;
+expert witness means a witness called to give opinion evidence because of his special skill, technical knowledge or professional qualifications;

-“interpreter” means an interpreter referred to in section 119(2) of the Act;
+interpreter means an interpreter referred to in section 119(2) of the Act;

-“item” means an item in the Schedule;
+item means an item in the Schedule;

-“paying officer” means a person appointed to be the paying officer, in the particular case, in accordance with regulation 2A;
+paying officer means a person appointed to be the paying officer, in the particular case, in accordance with regulation 2A;

-“witness” means a witness referred to in section 119(2) of the Act but does not include a police officer acting in the course of his duty.
+witness means a witness referred to in section 119(2) of the Act but does not include a police officer acting in the course of his duty.

 [Regulation 2 amended in Gazette 5 Dec 1995 p.
 5585; 31 Dec 2004 p.
 7142.]